 Plenty of homes from Chula Vista to Escondido run gas cooktops.
 The most common call is a burner that clicks but won’t light.
 Start simple.
 Pull the burner cap and check the ports for crud or boil-over.
 A clogged port chokes the flame on one side.
 If the cap is clean and it still clicks without catching, the spark electrode is worn or the ceramic around it is cracked.
 If one burner clicks, they all usually click, since they share a spark module.
 When a burner lights but the others won’t spark at all, suspect that module or its harness.

 The most critical issue with a gas stove is the smell of gas when the unit is off.
 If you ever smell gas, immediately turn off the stove, open windows, and evacuate your home.
 Call your gas company and then an appliance repair professional from Repair Pro San Diego from a safe location.
 This indicates a leak in the gas line or appliance, which is extremely dangerous.
-Our technicians are highly trained in handling gas appliance repairs safely and effectively.
-We prioritize your family’s safety above all else.
+We only match you with technicians who are licensed and insured for gas work, and your family’s safety always comes first.
 For more essential tips on maintaining your gas appliance, check out our gas range safety checklist.
 Always ensure any professional working on gas lines is licensed and insured.
 You can verify licensed contractors in California through the CSLB license lookup.

 Electric and induction cooktop repair: elements not heating, error codes

-On a coil cooktop, a dead burner is the easiest call we get.
+On a coil cooktop, a dead burner is the easiest call a technician gets.
 Swap the coil into a working socket.
 If it heats there, the receptacle block is burned.
 If it still won’t heat, the coil itself is open.
 Burned receptacle blocks are common on older coil ranges, usually from a loose plug arcing over time.
-On radiant glass-ceramic tops, the element sits under the glass and you can’t pull it out, so we test it cold with a meter.
+On radiant glass-ceramic tops, the element sits under the glass and you can’t pull it out, so the technician tests it cold with a meter.
 A burner that only clicks on and off without holding heat is the infinite switch behind the knob, not the element.
-We test each part before we condemn it, so you’re not paying for a guess.
+Techs in our network test each part before they condemn it, so you’re not paying for a guess.

 Induction is its own animal.
 The element doesn’t heat.
 A coil under the glass throws a magnetic field that heats the pan, and a board runs the whole show.
 So induction faults read out as error codes, not dead coils.
 A code tied to a fan or high-temp fault often means the board overheated and shut down, sometimes from a blocked vent or a failing cooling fan.
 A single zone that won’t fire while the rest work points at that zone’s power module.
 A unit that won’t turn on at all is usually the main board or its power supply.
-We read the model’s code chart, confirm it with a meter, then replace the board, fan, or sensor that’s actually at fault.
+The technician reads the model’s code chart, confirms it with a meter, then replaces the board, fan, or sensor that’s actually at fault.

 Electric and induction cooktops run on 240 volts, so this isn’t a job to poke at with the power on.
-Our techs lock out the breaker, test cold, and only then dig in.
-We stock the parts that fail most: coil elements, receptacle blocks, infinite switches, and the common induction boards and sensors.
+The technician locks out the breaker, tests cold, and only then digs in.
+Techs in our network typically carry the parts that fail most: coil elements, receptacle blocks, infinite switches, and the common induction boards and sensors.
 That covers the bulk of repairs in one trip.
-When a board has to come from the manufacturer, we tell you up front and order it before we leave.
+When a board has to come from the manufacturer, the technician tells you up front before ordering it.

 What you can expect to pay for a stove repair